Hurry! Register NOW for our 2021 Spring Workshop on April 25

 We have really been enjoying our partnership with the Sacramento Recorder Society (SRS) during this period of distanced participarticipation.
-To help cover the fees for our conductors, we ask a small, voluntary fee from non-members.
+To help cover the fees for our conductors, we have been suggessting a small, voluntary fee from non-members.
 Preparing materials for online teaching requires considerably more time and labor than in-person meetings, and these teachers need to be compensated fairly.
 We also want to support our professionals now more than ever due to lost revenue they are experiencing during CoViD-19 with no live engagements.

 Hopefully you are all connected - albeit remotely - to music and friends via the Internet.
 The online meeting platforms such as Skype, Zoom, FaceTime, and others, have become very important as a way to stay in touch.
 And of course, we can spend more time practicing!
 If you haven't read it yet, an excellent article and perspective by recorder professional Anne Timberlake, read her blog post titled "Recorder in the time of COVID-19".
 She also helped to author the latest ARSNova article about online lessons (for both teachers and students), which you can find HERE.